 #1 Reason You’re Hyper Independent in Life, But Codependent in Love

-After working with and speaking with hundreds of women in my career, a common question always arises.
+After working with women in my career, a common question always arises.

 “When I’m NOT in a relationship, I’m very independent.
 I don’t feel the strong need to have